 A quick note related to an earlier Pancreatica blog posting from October 24, 2013.

-At the 2014 Gastrointestinal Cancers Symposium in San Francisco (January 16-18) as hosted by the American Society of Clinical Oncology (ASCO), the results of an interesting vaccine study for pancreatic cancer were released.
+At the 2014 Gastrointestinal Cancers Symposium in San Francisco (January 16-18) as hosted by the American Society of Clinical Oncology (ASCO), the results of an interesting vaccine study for pancreatic cancer (ductal adenocarcinoma of the pancreas) were released.

 By way of background in the fall 2013, the U.S. Food and Drug Administration (FDA) had granted orphan drug status to the sequential double immunotherapy (vaccine) combination of CRS-207 plus GVAX – without giving openly available data as to the reason for the approval of this regimen for advanced pancreatic cancer.